michaelsiddiqui/knn-scratch/README.md

 * Rewrite "on the fly" function definitions in Jupyter notebooks to modules
 * Write additional test methods for increased function coverage
 * Define class to wrap inter-related function definitions as methods
+* Rewrite initial knn_base functions to use numpy array objects